There comes a time when a terrarium builder gets to grips with basic terrarium design and execution and needs just a

 There are generally two approaches to creating a theme: material-led and design-led.

 In material-led themes, you let the natural character of the materials you have dictate the theme.
-So, if you buy some Seiryu stone for your hardscape, you might let that guide you towards a Japanese terrarium theme.
+So, if you buy some Seiryu stones for your hardscape, you might let that guide you toward a Japanese terrarium theme.

 With a design-led theme, you have a specific vision in mind, and you need to source – or personally craft – the materials you’ll need.
 These can still be natural themes, but sometimes, you simply won’t find the perfect material on the shelf.